IndiraFa/XAI_medical_images_viscoin/README.md

 ## Visualize results

-A notebook is provided to display results after training of the classifier, the GAN and the VisCOIn model on the NCT-CRC-HE dataset : analysis.ipynb.
+A notebook is provided to display results after training of the classifier, the GAN and the VisCOIn model on the NCT-CRC-HE dataset : ```analysis.ipynb```.